-596 corroborate the detection of discrete compositional units.
-Clear correlations can be 597 drawn between the mineralogy inferred from CheMin X-ray diffraction data and the 598 visible/near-infrared spectral features identified in calibrated Mastcam spectra, further 599 supported by results from geochemical instruments.
-Mastcam multispectral and 600 ChemCam passive observations provide two independently calibrated measurements of 601 reflectance and display equivalent features within the wavelength range where they 602 overlap.
+agreement with mineralogical and elemental analyses conducted by other instruments on Curiosity's payload, which corroborate the detection of discrete compositional units.
+Clear correlations can be drawn between the mineralogy inferred from CheMin X-ray diffraction data and the visible/near-infrared spectral features identified in calibrated Mastcam spectra, further supported by results from geochemical instruments.
+Mastcam multispectral and ChemCam passive observations provide two independently calibrated measurements of reflectance and display equivalent features within the wavelength range where they overlap.

-603 The drill tailings observed at Yellowknife Bay possess an 800 nm spectral peak 604 and minimum near 930 nm, apparently deriving from Fe-bearing phyllosilicates and 605 pyroxenes.
-Saponite can accommodate a range of iron content and redox state 606 (Kodama et al. 1988; Treiman et al. 2014), which should be manifested by changes in the visible/near-infrared reflectance.
-Further study may permit using Mastcam VNIR 607 data to resolve between the ferrian saponites studied by Treiman et al. (2014) and high-608 609 Mg ferrosaponites studied by Chemtob et al. (2015) as candidate compositions that fit the 021 diffraction peak measured by CheMin at Yellowknife Bay.
-610
+The drill tailings observed at Yellowknife Bay possess an 800 nm spectral peak and minimum near 930 nm, apparently deriving from Fe-bearing phyllosilicates and pyroxenes.
+Saponite can accommodate a range of iron content and redox state (Kodama et al. 1988; Treiman et al. 2014), which should be manifested by changes in the visible/near-infrared reflectance.
+Further study may permit using Mastcam VNIR data to resolve between the ferrian saponites studied by Treiman et al. (2014)